JuliaAI/LearnAPI.jl/docs/src/reference.md

 #### Definitions

-More generally, whenever we have a variable (e.g., a class label) that can (in principle) can be paired with a predicted value, or some predicted "proxy" for that variable (such as a class probability), then we call the variable a *target* variable, and the predicted output a *target proxy*.
+More generally, whenever we have a variable (e.g., a class label) that can, at least in principle, be paired with a predicted value, or some predicted "proxy" for that variable (such as a class probability), then we call the variable a *target* variable, and the predicted output a *target proxy*.
 In this definition, it is immaterial whether or not the target appears in training (is supervised) or whether or not the model generalizes to new observations ("learns").

 LearnAPI.jl provides singleton [target proxy types](@ref proxy_types) for prediction
-dispatch in LearnAPI.jl.
+dispatch.
 These are also used to distinguish performance metrics provided by the package [StatisticalMeasures.jl](https://juliaai.github.io/StatisticalMeasures.jl/dev/).